 If you dont have the time, desire, or expertise to strike out and build your own storage structure, you can also use any number of professional storage services to store your stuff when you need to.

+These are just a few ways to create additional storage space in a small home.
+Being creative and thinking out of the box is the key to making it happen.
 Got more storage space tips?
 Please pass them along to our readers in the comment section below.

 Did you find this article helpful?
 Millions of readers rely on information on this site and our blog to stay informed and find meaningful solutions.
 Please chip in as little as $3 to keep this site free for all.